JuanP0508/SUPERSTORE---PROFITABILITY---DATA-ANALYST/README.md

 Superstore Profitability Analysis
 1. Business Problem

+this is a dataset by A2 capacitacion, the company and the data are inspired by a real company.
 The company shows strong sales performance, but profitability is inconsistent across subcategories, regions, and customer segments.
 Some products generate losses despite high revenue.